Preset

 Hum Reduction Base Frequency

-For Static Denoising set the hum base frequency to 50Hz or 60Hz (if you know it), or use Auto to automatically detect the hum base frequency in each speech region.
+For Static Denoising, set the hum base frequency to 50Hz or 60Hz (if you know it), or use Auto to automatically detect the hum base frequency in each speech region.

 Hum Reduction Amount